pablo-albaladejo/cohort-002-skill-building/internal/create-project-based-lesson-proposal.md

 ## Learning Goals

-A small paragraph of text that describes the learning goals of the lesson.
+A list of learning goals for the lesson.

 ## Steps To Complete